AlexanderMakarov/akvelon-aws-training-nodejs-image-rotate/README.md

 9. Provide some picture into POST /tasks less than 5MB in size.
 It will respond with JSON containing `taskId`.
 10. Call any GET endpoint with this `taskId` - Lambda takes near 2 seconds to flip image.

+# Clean up:

+1. From the root folder run `terraform destroy`.
+2. Go to [backend_setup](/backend_setup/) folder and run `terraform destroy` from here.
+   However this step may be skipped because won't affect billing.

 # Local testing.

 For local testing still need to have AWS S3 bucket, DynamoDB table.
 For API server need to have SQS queue as well.
 To provision these resources rename [step2-ecs.tf](/step2-ecs.tf) to don't have "*.tf" extension.
 Run `terraform apply` - it should create all these things (with name equal to `project_name` Terraform variable) and deploy current Lambda code which won't work without new messages into SQS queue.

+After deploying ASG (from [step2-ecs.tf](/step2-ecs.tf) file) it would keep one EC2 instance always working.
+It is enough to update ASG scaling "min" and "desired" properties to "0" value to stop consuming EC2 resources.

 ## Lambda.